Amy Eilberg: Rabbinic life

-On May 12, 1985, at the age of thirty, Eilberg became the first woman ordained in Conservative Judaism.
+On May 12, 1985, at the age of thirty, Eilberg became the first woman ordained in Conservative Judaism, and later that same year she became the first female member of the Rabbinical Assembly.
 In 1986 she became the first woman appointed to serve on the Rabbinical Assembly's Committee on Jewish Law and Standards.
 She started her career as a chaplain at Methodist Hospital in Indianapolis.
 She served for one year as the assistant rabbi at Har Zion Temple near Philadelphia.
 In 1989, she stepped down from that position at this synagogue, explaining in her resignation letter that her desire to spend more time with her young daughter was one of the primary motivations for her decision.
 She also realized that her true passion was for caring for the ill.
 She served as hospice chaplain for the Jewish Hospice Program in Philadelphia, then she helped found the Bay Area Jewish Healing Center in San Francisco where she directed the program's Jewish Hospice Care Program.
 At the height of the AIDS crisis, the Jewish Healing Center offered spiritual care to Jews people living with illness, death, and loss.

 Eilberg appeared in a 2005 documentary, titled And the Gates Opened: Women in the Rabbinate, which features stories of and interviews with her, rabbi Sally Priesand, and rabbi Sandy Eisenberg Sasso.

 On December 6, 2010, at Temple Reyim in Newton, MA, Amy Eilberg met for the first time with Sally Priesand, the first Reform female rabbi, Sandy Eisenberg Sasso, the first Reconstructionist female rabbi, and Sara Hurwitz, considered by some to be the first Orthodox female rabbi.
 They and approximately 30 other women rabbis lit Chanukah candles and then spoke about their experiences in an open forum.

 On June 3, 2012, Priesand, Sasso, Eilberg, and Hurwitz met again, this time at Monmouth Reform Temple at a celebration honoring the four first women rabbis to be ordained in their respective denominations, and the 40th anniversary of Priesand's ordination.

 The 2022 art exhibit “Holy Sparks”, shown among other places at the Dr. Bernard Heller Museum, featured art about twenty-four female rabbis who were firsts in some way; Pat Berger created the artwork about Eilberg that was in that exhibit.